Nozbe/WatermelonDB/docs/Query.md

 )
 ```

+### Raw queries

+If this Query syntax is not enough for you, and you need to get your hands dirty on a raw SQL or Loki query, you need **rawQueries**.
+How to use them?
+Well, **we need your help** to finish this — [please contribute!](https://github.com/Nozbe/WatermelonDB/pull/199) ❤️

 ### `null` behavior

 There are some gotchas you should be aware of.
 The `Q.gt`, `gte`, `lt`, `lte`, `oneOf`, `notIn`, `like` operators match the semantics of SQLite in terms of how they treat `null`.
 Those are different from JavaScript.